trezzuri/erpnext-docs/docs/en/CRM/customer-group.md

 #### 2.2 Default Receivable Account

-You need not create a separate accounting ledger for each customer in ERPNext.
+You need not create a separate accounting ledger for each customer in SOMA.
 Read [Common Receivable Account](/docs/en/accounts/articles/common-receivable-account) for more details.

 If you need a separate receivable account for a customer, you can add the same in 'Default Receivable Account' section.